tiagomms/XRPrototyping-02-BabyProof-x-r/Docs/CODING_STANDARDS.md

    - Use appropriate VR interaction patterns
    - Consider performance implications of VR rendering

+9. Unity Compilation and Development Workflow
+   - **CRITICAL**: Wait for Unity to finish compiling before making additional changes
+   - If Unity is compiling (spinning icon in bottom right), wait for it to complete
+   - Do not start new solutions or make changes while Unity is reloading
+   - If compilation errors appear, wait for Unity to finish before attempting fixes
+   - When creating new classes or interfaces, allow Unity time to recognize them
+   - If you see "type not found" errors, wait for Unity to finish compiling
+   - Use the Console window to monitor compilation status
+   - If errors persist after compilation, then proceed with fixes

 ### Production Mode
 - Focus on code quality
 - Comprehensive error handling